 No matter where you are in the city, you can see the iconic Monserrate Mountain.
 A Colombian spiritual and cultural symbol, this must-see attraction is something you’ll want to spend the morning taking in.
 Ride the funicular or the cable car up the mountain for a panoramic view of Bogotá and beyond.

 Depending on the time of day, you can either ride the funicular railway to the top or take the ‘teleférico’ (cable car), which is what I did.
-Apparently, the cable car offers better views.
+App

-The cable car operates from Monday to Sunday and costs up to 20,000 COP (£5) for a return journey – but it’s cheaper on Sundays.The funicular railway runs from Tuesday to Sunday and costs the same, and is open on holidays, unlike the cable car.
-Of course, you can also tackle the one-hour hike to the top if you’re feeling energetic (I wasn’t).
+The cable car operates from Monday to Sunday and costs up to 20,000 COP for a return journey – but it’s cheaper on Sundays.The funicular railway runs from Tuesday to Sunday and costs the same, and is open on holidays, unlike the cable car.
+Of course, you can also tackle the one-hour hike to the top if you’re feeling energetic, and due to the altitude, you need to be acclimated to the altitude and in better than average hiking shape because not being able to breathe due to exertion is no picnic.

 Ok, I’ll admit it: I was not enthusiastic when my flight to Maricaibo was canceled and Bogotá became my first stop in South America.
 I planned to skipped the Colombian capital altogether and I was not at all excited to visit Bogotá.
 In hindsight, Bogotá most definitely was a better [and probably safer] introduction to South America than Maricaibo.